Archan6el/TAMUctf-2025-Writeup/otp.md

 </div>
 </details>

 As we can see, it seems to generate random keys by using `/dev/urandom` and encrypts our flag by XOR'ing the bytes of the flag by the bytes of the key.
 This is done over and over again.
-Well, how do we get those keys?
+How do we get those keys?
 This is where the core dump comes into play.

 We can run the `otp` binary with the core dump in order to examine the registers and the program execution from the dump.